 How does filing a patent application on your invention protect you against investors and licensees from stealing your idea?
-By filing a patent application on your invention, you have a date certain of your claim to your idea with the United States Patent and Trademark Office or the Patent Office.
-If you file your patent application then disclose your idea to the investors and licensees then any patent application they file based on your disclosure will be after the filing date of your patent application.
+By submitting a patent application on your invention, you have a date certain of your claim to your idea with the United States Patent and Trademark Office or the Patent Office.
+If you file your patent application first then disclose your idea to the investors and licensees, you protect yourself.
+Any patent application they submit based on your disclosure will be after the filing date of your patent application.

 Here is the second benefit of filing the patent application prior to disclosure.
 If you ultimately obtain patent protection (i.e, patent approval or grant), then you can sue them for patent infringement.
 You have enforceable rights against the investors and licensees who stole your idea.